UrielOfir/react-fsm/README.md

 ### Running the Example

-[![Watch the video](https://img.youtube.com/vi/0Xcl6EoLPvw/maxresdefault.jpg)](https://youtu.be/0Xcl6EoLPvw)
+(ctrl+click the picture to see the example on YouTube) [![Watch the video](https://img.youtube.com/vi/0Xcl6EoLPvw/maxresdefault.jpg)](https://youtu.be/0Xcl6EoLPvw)

 The `example` folder contains a backend service and a frontend service that demonstrate the use of the FSM as an elevator with a React app.